 How the great masters of science deserve to be honoured and revered was more generally illustrated by Professor Owen in his inaugural address at the opening of the twenty-eighth session of the British Association at Leeds on Wednesday evening.
-Most able and impressive was the call which he made for State protection and assistance for the labourers. in pure science, and noble was the array of services already rendered by them to the world he set forth in support of their claims.
-By a far-seeing Minister, he truly said, "the man of science will be regarded with a favourable eye, not less for the unlooked-for streams of wealth that have already flowed, but for those that may in future arise, out of the applications of the abstract truths to the discovery of which he devotes himself."
+Most able and impressive was the call which he made for State protection and assistance for the labourers in pure science, and noble was the array of services already rendered by them to the world he set forth in support of their claims.
+By a far-seeing Minister, he truly said, "the man of science will unlooked-for streams of wealth that have already flowed, but for those that may in future arise, out of the applications of the abstract truths to the discovery of which he devotes himself."
 Of the future of one branch of science, Professor Owen draws a grand picture, and every day we see it growing into the shape he describes.
 "It is im-possible to foresee," he says, "to what extent chemistry may not ultimately, in the production of things needful, supersede the present vital agencies of nature, by laying under contribution the accumulated forces of past ages, which would thus enable us to obtain in a small manufactory, and in a few days, effects which can be realised from the present natural agencies only when they are exerted upon vast areas of land and through considerable periods of time."
-Such are the aspirations and the uses of pure science, worthily fostered by the British Association.
-In another field of experimental labour we have had the Marchioness of Londonderry giving an account of her labours.
-It is her Ladyship's wont once a year to assemble the tenants and work. people on her Irish estates at a dinner, and on those occasions she performs what she takes to be her duty as a landlord mamely, to read her guests a lecture upon their habits and conduct during the past year.
-This year the lecture is a little sharp, for her Ladyship has been disappointed of certain results for which she looked-she had instituted rouse to the progress for which the country, on prizes for gardens, and she has been "obliged to various questions, has long evinced its readiness. give up the flower show;" her tenants, she thinks, might have done more to improve their cottages, and might have exhibited more signs of thrift and frugality.
-Lady Londonderry, without doubt, is actuated by the very best intentions, but it is not quite clear that she has the right to be "disappointed" in the short-comings of her cottiers and labourers-the standard she judges them by may be altogether inapplicable, under the circumstances of their condition; at all events, the sharp lecture on thriftiness and abstemiousness never did and never will come well from those who, like her Ladyship, are exalted above the necessity of ever practising those virtues which the poor man is compelled in some way or another to practise every day of his.
-In truth, there is nothing for Lady Londonderry to be "disappointed" at in the failure of her little plan of social reform; much greater schemes of a like kind have failed, and yet-as even her Ladyship admits-the "progress" made within the last few years has been wonderful.
+Such are the aspirations and the uses of pure science, worthily fostered by the British In another field of experimental labour we have had the Marchioness of Londonderry giving an account of her labours.
+It is her Ladyship's wont once a year to assemble the tenants and worksufficiently liberal meaning to it, the country will people on her Lrish estates at a dinner, and on those willingly-be-helped-forward by Mr. Newdegate, occasions she performs what she takes to be her and will accept a Reform Bill from his chief. lecture upon their habits and conduct during the past year.
+This year the lecture is a little sharp, for her Ladyship has been disappointed of cortain results for which she looked-she had instituted prizes for gardens, and she has been "obliged to various questions, has long evinced its readiness. give up the flower show;" her tenants, she thinks, might have done more to improve their cottages and might have exhibited more signs of thrift and frugality.
+Lady Londonderry, without doubt, is actuated by the very best intentions, but it is not quite clear that she has the right to be "disap pointed" in the short-comings of her cottiers and labourers-the standard she judges them by may be altogether inapplicable, under the circumstances of their condition; at all events, the sharp lecture on thriftiness and abstemiousness never did and never will come well from those who, like her Ladyship, are exalted above the necessity of ever prac-tising those virtues which the poor man is com-pelled in some way or another to practise every day of his.
+In truth, there is nothing for Lady Lon-donderry to be "disappointed" at in the failure of her little plan of social reform; much greater schemes of a like kind have failed, and yet-as even her Ladyship admits-the "progress" made within the last few years has been wonderful.